top of page

 What's something you wish people knew about what you do?

 Visual effects is a huge team effort - involving many artistic disciplines, and people collaborating from all different walks of life.
-A 5-second effect in a movie that you may or may not notice is usually the result of dozens, if not hundreds of people working together in sync, towards a singular creative vision.
+A 5-second effect in a movie that you may or may not notice is usually the result of dozens, if not hundreds of human beings working together in sync, towards a singular creative vision.

 What is something that excites you about your career?